Creek Cleanup May 12 through 24

 Beer & Bites

 In 2012, AWC initiated its only fundraiser featuring a selection of beers, home-made appetizers, and silent auction items.
 Over time, it has grown to a well-attended event with live music and an ever-larger venue--from member's homes to the Midnight Sun Brewery and in 2019 at the Alaska Zoo.
-It will resume when AWC considers it safe for people's health.
+It will resume when AWC considers it safe for a large indoor gathering.